DiANa-deobfuscation/Evaluation_of_DiANa/README.md

 # Comparison with State-of-the-art Approaches

 ## Tables show the deobfuscation results of DiANa.
 Red part is the results of State-of-the-art Approaches.
-Notice that samples in Table.2 and 3 are all in-the-wild O-LLVM obfuscated apps(R2)
+Notice that samples in Table.2 and 3 are all in-the-wild O-LLVM obfuscated apps, and DiANa works on function level(R2)

 ![avatar](result/1.png)
 ![avatar](result/2.png)